The process of stock market prediction using machine learning

 Step 2

-Deciding upon the values that are allowed to get through by a sigmoid function.
-And add weightage to them by a hyperbolic tangent function.
+It is deciding upon the values allowed to pass through a sigmoid function and adding weightage to them by a hyperbolic tangent function.

 Step 3

-This step is concerned with filtering the output with help of a sigmoid function and pushing the values in between negative to positive 1 by using a hyperbolic tangent function.
+This step concerns filtering the output using a sigmoid function and shifting the values between negative and positive ones using a hyperbolic tangent function.

 Conclusion

-All of these processes are automated and are powered by machine learning algorithms that are tried and tested.
-Undoubtedly this makes the stock trading experience a lot safer and assists a human trader with all the necessary bits and pieces of information.
-But trading with stocks is still subject to market risks and is expected to be similar in the near future.
+All these processes are automated and powered by tried-and-tested machine learning algorithms.
+This makes the stock trading experience much safer and assists a human trader with all the necessary information.
+However, trading stocks is still subject to market risks, and they are expected to be similar shortly.